Automation-Research-Team/aist_robotiq/o2as_moveit_config/README.md

 # ToDo

+- Fix the bugs complaining about the composite groups (front_bots, all_bots) not being a chain.
 - Add the gripper, at least for path planning.
 - Set default pose for the robots in gazebo